Blosc/c-blosc/ANNOUNCE.rst

 Blosc has internal support for different compressors like its internal BloscLZ, but also LZ4, LZ4HC, Snappy and Zlib.
-This way these can automatically leverage the multithreading and pre-filtering (shuffling) capabilities that comes with Blosc for free.
+This way these can automatically leverage the multithreading and pre-filtering (shuffling) capabilities that comes with Blosc.

 Download sources